+Budget Code information

+Mechanism ID: 14374

+Mechanism Name: APHL

-Mechanism ID: Mechanism Name: Prime Partner Name: ealth Laboratories Strategic Area Budget Code Planned Amount On Hold Amount Governance and Systems HLAB 100,000 0
+Prime Partner Name: Association of Public Health Laboratories

+Strategic Area Budget Code Planned Amount On Hold Amount

+Governance and Systems HLAB 0 0

 APHL will continue to assist CDC/Swaziland and MOH in the planning, design and implementation of a laboratory information system (LIS) to support HIV/AIDS care and treatment.
 Using the APHL methodology described in the "Guidebook for Implementation of Laboratory Information Systems", APHL will collaborate with CDC Swaziland and MOH to develop the scope of work (SOW) and assess selected laboratory sites to identify paper based strengthening activities and high level functional requirements for a pilot LIS.
 Assist with the formation of an LIS Working Group with representation from CDC, MOH and other stakeholders in Swaziland.
 In consultation with CDC and MOH, Award a contract to an appropriate LIS provider for the pilot LIS and manage implementation of the system.
 APHL will work with the selected vendor to implement the laboratory information system at the national laboratory and at least 2 district laboratories (2nd tier laboratories) by the end of the fiscal year.